-- 1. Organizing, as well as taking and distributing notes of FotC calls; - Supporting the Chair and the FotC in ensuring effective outreach to Members within the FOC, including via regularly checking the assigned contact points and by facilitating FOC decision making; assisting with organizing the FOC Conference, as well as other FOC meetings and events; - 3.
-Facilitate consultations of the Advisory Network, including requesting advice from Advisory Network Members on behalf of the FOC and presentation of Advisory Network Member input to the FOC; - 4.
-Producing a periodic, publicly distributed FOC newsletter.
+- 1. Organizing, as well as taking and distributing notes of SC calls; - 2.
+Supporting the Chair and the SC in ensuring effective outreach to Members within the FOC, including via regularly checking the assigned contact points and by facilitating FOC decision making; assisting with organizing the FO Conference, as well as other FOC meetings and events; - 3.
+Facilitating consultations of the Advisory Network, including requesting advice from Advisory Network Members on behalf of the FOC and presenting Advisory Network Member input to the FOC; - 4.
+Providing annual progress reporting on implementation of the FOC's PoA.

-Additional functions may be assigned to the Support Unit by the Chair or the FotC, as appropriate.
-The Support Unit shall propose a program of activities and related budget to the FotC annually.
-The FotC will review and approve these documents and work with the Funding Coordination Group to secure the financial commitments necessary to support them.
+Additional functions may be assigned to the Support Unit by the Chair or the SC, as appropriate.
+The Support Unit shall propose a program of activities and related budget to the SC annually.
+The SC will review and approve these documents and work with the Funding Coordination Group to secure the financial commitments necessary to support them.

-V - WORKING METHODS
+V - OPERATIONAL PROCEDURES